stknohg/AdmxPolicy/README.md

 # AdmxPolicy

-Get group policy information from ADMX files.
+Get Group Policy information from ADMX files.
-(Beta version.)

 ## How to Install